 The Bucklebury Estate

 The Estate is situated in central Berkshire in the heart of the Pang Valley.
 The River Pang flows through the Estate.
-Currently it extends to approximately 1600 acres in the parish of Bucklebury and Stanford Dingley and comprises of farms, forestry, residential and commercial property.
+Currently it extends to approximately 1600 acres in the parishes of Bucklebury and Stanford Dingley and comprises of farms, forestry, residential and commercial property.
 It also owns Bucklebury Common.

 The Estate has a long tradition of woodland management.
 In addition, the Estate promotes conservation work notably on Bucklebury Common where large areas of heathland have been restored.